Celebrities

 Photograph by MACIEK MILOCH, Set Design by ZUZA SLOMINSKA, Food Styling by NADINE PAGE, Prop Styling by PAWEL WYSZYNSKI

-Chef Dominique Crenn debuted cell-cultivated chicken in 2023 at Bar Crenn in San Francisco.
-José Andrés’s China Chilcano in Washington, DC, followed suit, with limited run, reservation-only dinners priced from $70 to $150 per person.
-Eater San Francisco noted the meat’s flavor “evoked the kind of nostalgic, delicate meatiness proper chicken should provide.”
-The Washingtonian’s Jessica Sidman said it felt like “a wannabe,” while Soleil Ho of the San Francisco Chronicle questioned “the whole premise of the project to recreate meat.”
+Chef Dominique Crenn introduced cell-cultivated chicken at Bar Crenn in San Francisco in 2023.
+José Andrés brought it to China Chilcano in Washington, DC, with reservation-only tasting menus priced between $70 and $150 per person.
+Reviews were split.
+Eater San Francisco praised the meat's "nostalgic, delicate meatiness."
+Jessica Sidman at The Washingtonian called it "a wannabe."
+Soleil Ho of the San Francisco Chronicle questioned "the whole premise of the project to recreate meat."

 article image